"

 Part a:

 Let’s start with joint C. If we think of the forces acting in the x and y directions as shown below by the coordinate frame, we see that there are two forces acting in the y direction, and only one in the x direction.
-Therefore, assuming the joint is in static equilibrium, member CE is zero-force.
+Therefore, assuming the joint is in static equilibrium, member CE is a zero-force.

 If we do the same type of analysis for the other joints and remove the zero-force members, the structure now looks like this: